ninetailsrabbit/match3-board/README.md

 ---

+## Parameters

+- **Grid width:** The row width of the grid, a width of 7 means that 7 pieces will be drawed by row
+- **Grid height:** The column height of the grid, a height o 8 means that 8 pieces will be drawed by column
+- **Cell size:** The size of the cell in the world in the shape of Vector2(x, y).
+It's recommended to keep this values equals for better display
+- **Cell offset:** The offset from the corner if you want to create more space.

-With the `preview enabled`, any changes you make to the board's parameters _(like grid size or piece definitions)_ will be instantly reflected in the preview window.
-This allows you to quickly iterate and experiment with different configurations
+ℹ️ _\_With the `preview enabled`, any changes you make to the board's parameters _(like grid size or piece definitions)\_ will be instantly reflected in the preview window.
+This allows you to quickly iterate and experiment with different configurations\_\_ ℹ️

 # Match configuration